dmartincc/sensors/README.md

 ```

-Note: Before running the code you should generate an API Key from TextRazor in order to access to their service.
+Note: Before running the code you should generate an API Key from TextRazor in order to access to their service and add it to the line 7 of the script.

 ## Seasonal ILI regression models